zk/docs.pair.io/resources/pages/index.md

   * One (*1*) terminal.
   * One (*1*) half-decent pipe.

 Plus, you get a nice UX around the whole thing.
-Polish up your dotfiles, it's going to be a good time.
+Grab your dotfiles, it's going to be a good time.

 ## Getting Started